Deploy Dynatrace#

 From the Cluster overview pop-out, in the top right corner, click on the ... ellipsis icon, and then click on the drilldown for Log ingest rules.

-This will open the Kubernetes Classic app and the connection settings for the Kubernetes Cluster.
+This will open the Kubernetes app and the connection settings for the Kubernetes Cluster.
 In the Log Monitoring settings, the Log Ingest rules are shown.
 You'll find the rule that was created by the Dynakube that matches the configuration in the dynakube.yaml spec.
 It should be configured to only ingest logs from the astroshop namespace.

 Refresh Application Pods#